Bachelor

 For inquiries about audition repertoire, visit our website https://www.music.mahidol.ac.th/people, type woodwindin the search box, and email one of our faculty members.

-1. Videos submitted may not be older than one year.
+1. Video Freshness: Your submitted video must not be older than three months.

-6. The applicant’s full name, instrument and course of studies (Pre-College, BM, MM or DM) must be clearly indicated in the description.
+9. Clear Information: Include your full name, instrument, and course of study (Pre-College, BM, MM, or DM) in the video description.

 String (Violin, Viola, Cello, Double bass)

-1. Perform one major and one minor scale and arpeggios of your choice, in as many octaves as you can play.
-Perform them separate and slurred (legato), with as many notes per bow as you can comfortably play.
+1. Perform one major and one minor scale and arpeggios of your choice, in 3 octaves.
+Perform them separate and slurred (legato) by 4 and 8 notes per bow.
+It is advised you also play scale in double stops: 3rds and 6th

-2. Perform two contrasting selections of your choice from the standard solo and etude repertoire that demonstrate your musical and technical strengths. (for example, one etude and a one movement of a concerto or a sonata) Total performance time of the two selections should not exceed ten minutes.
-It is acceptable to perform partial selections to stay within the time limit if necessary (for example, exposition only).
-Performing with accompaniment is recommended.
+3. Perform two contrasting in style selections from the standard solo repertoire that demonstrate your musical and technical strengths.
+(For example, one movement of a concerto or a sonata and a piece of your choice) Performing with accompaniment is recommended but not obligatory.

-3. The candidate may also be asked to sight-read a short passage. *
+4. The candidate may also be asked to sight-read a short passage* (If the audition is performed online this step can be skipped)

 String (Harp)